gamemanual0/gm0/source/docs/being-a-team/team-organization.rst

 Gracious Professionalism
 ------------------------

-Teams should be gracious and professional both at practice and events - stress to your members that each of them is a representative of your team and should follow GP.
+Teams should be gracious and professional both at practice and events - stress to your members that each of them is a representative of your team.
 Encourage them to actively assist other teams both at events and online.
 Finally, keep an eye on your team and ensure everyone is getting along well and being respectful.

 Fostering a Safe Environment
 ----------------------------

 Your team should strive to be as inclusive as possible.
-Consider a partnership with the LGBTQ+ of FIRST and ensure your queer and gender non-conforming members feel comfortable in your team environment.
-Ensure other members are not making homophobic, sexist, and/or racist jokes, and educate them on why they should refrain from doing so.
-Ensure you are being actively mindful to not create a “boys club” culture where women are objectified and sidelined, and make sure every member feels comfortable in their position.
+Ensure other members are not making homophobic, sexist, racist and/or transphobic jokes, and educate them on why they should refrain from doing so.
+Be actively mindful to not create a "boys club" culture where women are objectified and sidelined, and make sure every member feels comfortable in their position.
+Everyone should feel comfortable in your team environment.

 Team Identity
 -------------

-FTC has put a larger emphasis on branding and team identity in recent seasons.
 Create a logo design for your team, and a corresponding style guide on fonts and colors to keep consistency when creating marketing materials.
 This will make it easier for you to design posters, flyers, t-shirts, stickers, and even branded plates for your robot!